Skip to content

 print(result.reader_result) # {"answer": "Bob Lee joined last Monday."}

-Once you have an instance_id, you can skip the schema step on subsequent runs:
+Once you have an instance ID, skip the schema step on subsequent runs:

 ParameterEnv varDefaultDescription